 Rajan Pandit, is the Manager at the Olgapuri Children’s Village.
 He takes care of overall planning and management of the children’s village.
 Rajan is himself a NYF student alumni, and joined NYF as a staff in 2011.
 As a student, he also got prestigious Fulbright scholarship under NESA-UGRAD program for a year in the US and studied at State University of New York (SUNY) Cobleskill.

 Bhim Shrestha and Shreemaya Shrestha are the house parents of senior girls at Olgapuri Children’s Village.
 The couple has many years of experience as house parents.
-Bhim is also a psychological counselor and holds a Master’s Degree in Psychology and Bachelor’s degree in management.
+Bhim is also a psychological counselor and holds a post graduate in Psychology and Bachelor’s degree in management.

 Pushpa Thapa and Bishnu Rana are the house parents of junior girls at Olgapuri Children’s Village.
 While Pushpa has been working with NYF since 2004 as a social worker, she and her husband took on the roles of house parents since August, 2017.

-Bhadra Gautam and Chadramani Gautam are the house parents of senior boys at Olgapuri Children’s Villlage.
-The husband and wife pair joined NYF in April, 2017.
+Hem Prasad Shrestha and Binu Shrestha are the house parents of senior boys at Olgapuri Children’s Villlage.
+The husband and wife pair joined NYF in March, 2020.
 Both of them have long experience of working with children as house parents.

 Dipak Raj Onta and Samana Amatya are the house parents of junior boys at Olgapuri Children’s Village.
 After the 2015 earthquake, Dipak managed the transit home that NYF had established in Gorkha for children displaced by the earthquake and also oversaw NYF’s EQ-scholarship program in the district.
 Both husband and wife joined NYF as house parents in January 2018.
 Samana is a fashion designer by profession.